-- 125. Conditional deferment is only available when the respondent consents to it as a course of action.
+- 125. Conditional deferment is only available when the respondent consents to it s12(1)(b), s14 as a course of action.
 Before the respondent consents, the bishop must explain the meaning and effect of a conditional deferment and be satisfied that the respondent understands fully the implications. - 126.
-A conditional deferment means that the complaint is kept on file in the diocese for a period of up to 5 years (the length of time is in the bishop's discretion).
-No other action is taken in respect of the complaint unless a further complaint of misconduct is made against the respondent within that period of deferment. - 127.
+A conditional deferment means that the complaint is kept on file in the s14(2) diocese for a period of up to 5 years (the length of time is in the bishop's discretion).
+No other action is taken in respect of the complaint unless a s14(3) further complaint of misconduct is made against the respondent within that period of deferment. - 127.
 No pressure should be put upon a respondent to consent to a conditional deferment.
 The passage of time may make it difficult to investigate a complaint at a later date, so in practice a conditional deferment is most likely to be used where a respondent admits the misconduct, but the misconduct is out of character and unlikely to be repeated, and does not warrant removal from office or a period of prohibition. - 128.
-Having obtained the respondent's consent in writing to a conditional deferment, the bishop must put the decision into writing, setting out the period of deferment, and informing the respondent that if a further complaint is made during that period and proceeds by way of conciliation, penalty by consent or formal investigation, then the original complaint may be dealt with alongside the further complaint.
+Having obtained the respondent's consent in writing to a conditional form 6, r23 deferment, the bishop must put the decision into writing, setting out the r24 period of deferment, and informing the respondent that if a further complaint is made during that period and proceeds by way of conciliation, penalty by consent or formal investigation, then the original complaint may be dealt with alongside the further complaint. - 129.
+A copy of the bishop's written decision together with the complaint and the respondent's answer, if any, should be sent to the archbishop; the r25 conditional deferment will be noted by the provincial registrar.
+A copy of the bishop's written decision should be given to both the complainant and the respondent, together with a written explanation of the meaning and effect of a conditional deferment.